 - Where to Stay in Punta Gorda, Florida

 When you think “family vacation” and Florida, a certain mouse is likely to be the first thing that comes to mind.
-But there is so much more to Florida, from alligators to rivers, to birds, to beaches and back to alligators.
-Read on as a city girl faces down wildlife as she discovers Old Florida along the Gulf Coast in southwest Florida.
+But there is so much more to Florida, from alligators to rivers, to history, to beaches and back to alligators.
+Read on for 9 fun things to do in Punta Gorda and Southwest Florida with kids.

 Gators and More in Southwest Florida

 As a city girl, I have to try to love nature.
-In Florida in the springtime, sunny days, 75-degree temperatures, low humidity and lovely vistas make it easy to be a nature lover.
+In Florida, sunny days, 85-degree temperatures and lovely vistas make it easy to be a nature lover.
 Until you see the first alligator.